-Our two-page subscription agreement reflects our simple service offering.
+Our two-page subscription agreement reflects our simple service offering for each ice cube maker.
 What follows is our attempt to explain it as best we can in plain English.

-The purpose of the subscription agreement is to identify the following:
+The purpose of the ice cube maker subscription agreement is to identify the following:

 - Service start date, the equipment, and the Setup and Monthly Fees